krabf/krabf-v6/content/blog/wwdc-2023-wishlist.md

 I'm not a developer but as an Apple Power User, I have my own needs and wants from Apple.
 Here's my #WWDC23 wishlist.

 ## iOS 17 / iPadOS 17
-📱 Redesigned home screen and lock screen
+~~📱 Redesigned home screen and lock screen~~\

-⏰ Refined Focus Mode settings/schedule
+⏰ Refined Focus Mode settings/schedule\

-🗺️ Default map app *
+🗺️ Default map app *\

-📍 Map app's location services to go to the actual Location Services setting itself *
+📍 Map app's location services to go to the actual Location Services setting itself *\

-🧩 Interactive widgets *
+~~🧩 Interactive widgets *~~\

-🩸 Cycle Tracking improvements
+🩸 Cycle Tracking improvements\

-🪫 Clips and Shortcuts apps to not drain the battery *
+🪫 Clips and Shortcuts apps to not drain the battery *\

-📸 Assigned volume button from photo and recording
+📸 Assigned volume button from photo and recording\
 💳 Allowing the Wallet app to add membership cards *

 ## watchOS 10
-📳 Customized vibrate alert for different notifications/apps *
+📳 Customized vibrate alert for different notifications/apps *\

-🌈 MORE PRIDE WATCH FACES
+🌈 MORE PRIDE WATCH FACES\

-⌚ More digital clock watch faces
+⌚ More digital clock watch faces\
 🔎 Find Devices to actually work

-## macOS 14
+## macOS 14 (Sonoma)
-⚙️ Better System Settings *
+⚙️ Better System Settings *\

-🗂️ Enhanced Finder
+🗂️ Enhanced Finder\

-🎯 An option to have different Focus Modes from iOS? *
+🎯 An option to have different Focus Modes from iOS? *\
 🖥️ Launchpad customization

 ## General
-📶  Working Bluetooth connectivity
+📶  Working Bluetooth connectivity\

-📲 Enhanced Airdrop *
+~~📲 Enhanced Airdrop *~~

+*Updated: August 1, 2023*